gsangeryee/smart-contract-audit-reports/checklist.md

 # Typical Common Issues

 - Check all code related to funds
+- Check the updates of states
+	- Correctness of the update.
+	- Whether all updates have been made.
+	- [[2023-02-Astaria#[H-03] `VaultImplementation.buyoutLien` does not update the new public vault's parameters and does not transfer assets between the vault and the borrower|[H-03] `VaultImplementation.buyoutLien` does not update the new public vault's parameters and does not transfer assets between the vault and the borrower]]
 - Check multiplications calculations are stored in limited-size integers
 - Precision Loss and  Insufficient Precision
 	- Always be aware of the potential loss of precision caused by division operations.